8 Signs of Fleas in Bed and How to Get Rid of Them | A Complete Guide

 9. Feed your pets with oral medication or chewable tablets.
 Products such as Capstar Fast-Acting Oral Flea Treatment for Dogs kill fleas within hours after ingestion.

 Note: Some pet products are suitable for dogs only but not for cats.
-Make sure you use the right product and the correct dosage, as per product instruction.
+Make sure you use the right product and the correct dosage, as per product instructions.
 For the safety of your beloved pets, consult a veterinarian before using any product.

 Related: How To Kill Fleas?
 Best Flea Killers